rust-lang/rust/text/0000-north-star.md

 merging the final RFC, thus it will be their responsibility to ensure that the discussion drives to a reasonable conclusion in time for the deadline.

-The problem statements established here determine the strategic direction of the project.
-They identify critical areas where the project is lacking and represent a public commitment to fixing them.

-TODO: How do we talk about solutions during this process?
-We certainly will have lots of ideas about how these problems are going to get solved, and we can't pretend like they don't exist.

-Problem statements consist of a single sentence summarizing the problem, and one or more paragraph describing it in details.
-Examples of good problem statements might be:

-- The Rust compiler is slow
-- Rust lacks world-class IDE support
-- The Rust story for asynchronous I/O is incomplete
-- Rust compiler errors are dificult to understand
-- Plugins need to be on path to stabilization
-- Rust doesn't integrate well with garbage collectors
-- Inability to write truly zero-cost abstractions (due to lack of specialization) (TODO this is awfully goal-oriented, also not a complete sentence)
-- We would like the Rust community to be more diverse
-- It's too hard to obtain Rust for the platforms people want to target

-During the actual process each of these would be accompanied by a paragraph or more of justification.

 Once the year's problem statements are decided, a metabug is created for each on the rust-lang/rust issue tracker and tagged `R-problem-statement`.
 In the OP of each metabug the teams are responsible for maintaining a list of their goals, linking to tracking issues.

 ## The little planning cycle (goals and tracking progress)

-TODO: This is the most important part of the RFC mechanically and needs to be clear so teams can just read it and follow the instructions.

 The little cycle is where the solutions take shape and are carried out.
 They last one quarter - 3 months - and are the responsibility of individual teams.